BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

 We find that confirmed blazars dominate the source numbers in the high-flux regime, with a similar trend as in the combined $\log N$-$\log S$ distribution, with incompleteness inducing a deviation from the prediction at fluxes below $2\times10^{-13}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$.
 At low fluxes, the blazar candidates dominate.
 Likely most or all blazars with high fluxes have already been identified, unlike those at low fluxes, which are therefore included in the candidate catalogs used to build the BLAZE catalog.
 We can also compare the distributions of the subtypes of confirmed blazars and find that incompleteness effects are seen at lower fluxes, with respect to the predictions by \citet{giommi:2015}.
 At high fluxes the \textit{BLL}s agree quite well with their prediction.
 For \textit{FSRQ}s the $\log N$-$\log S$ is found below the theoretical curve but the slopes are consistent.
 For the \textit{BCU}s, the $\log N$-$\log S$ distribution for most part lies above that of \textit{FSRQ}s.
 All these sources either belong to the \textit{BLL} or \textit{FSRQ} type but have not been identified yet, explaining parts of the observed incompleteness \citep[the majority of \textit{BCU}s are thought be \textit{BLL}s;][]{kang:2019,pena-herazo:2020,chiaro:2021}. \citet{giommi:2015} also predict a population inversion between \textit{BLL}s and \textit{FSRQ}s at a flux of $F_{\mathrm{X},\,0.3-3.5\,\mathrm{keV}} \simeq 1\times10^{-13}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$, resulting from the different slopes, which is related to the evolution and distribution of the source classes in the Universe.
 Such an inversion is seen in the data as well, although at a slightly higher flux, albeit this discrepancy could be due to the incompleteness of our data and other causes can not be ruled out as well.

-An earlier comparison by \citet{turriziani:2019} of data with the \citet{giommi:2015} predictions shows a similar shape in $\log N$-$\log S$, although due to incompleteness their $\log N$-$\log S$ distribution lies below the prediction.
-Candidates included by \citet{turriziani:2019} resulted in distributions above the $\log N$-$\log S$ expectation, therefore indicating that the candidates included might be contaminated by other sources.
-This observation is not reproduced here, indicating that the candidates in the BLAZE catalog are predominantly bazars with low contamination from other source classes.
+An earlier comparison by \citet{turriziani:2019} of data with the \citet{giommi:2015} predictions shows a similar shape in $\log N$-$\log S$, although due to incompleteness the $\log N$-$\log S$ distribution of confirmed blazars lies below the prediction and reaches down to fainter fluxes as presented here.
+Candidates included by \citet{turriziani:2019} resulted in upper limits for the distributions above the $\log N$-$\log S$ expectation, therefore indicating that the candidates included might be contaminated by other sources.
+This observation is not reproduced here, due to a low level of contamination, however, since \citet{turriziani:2019} derived upper limits at low fluxes, both results could still be consistent.
+Given the lower flux limit of \citet{turriziani:2019} and the fact that their sample is a flux limited one, whereas the BlazEr1 catalog sample is not, a detailed comparison is not straightforward.
+Therefore, no disagreement with the previous results can be found.

 The slopes of $\log N$-$\log S$ distributions have implications for the cosmological evolution of blazars \citep[e.g.,][]{maccacaro:1987,langejahn:2020,marcotulli:2022}.
 A slope of $\alpha=1.5$ implies no cosmological evolution, that is, the sources are uniformly distributed in the Universe.
 Less steep slopes indicate a negative cosmological evolution, where sources are more common in the local Universe and their density declines with increasing redshift.
 On the other hand steeper slopes correspond to a positive evolution and more or brighter sources at higher redshifts than in the local Universe.
-We determine slopes for all the observed distributions, taking flux uncertainties into account by using a Monte-Carlo approach and assuming that fluxes follow a normal distribution.
-We fit a power law in the form of
+We determined slopes for all the observed distributions, taking flux uncertainties into account by using a Monte-Carlo approach and assuming that fluxes follow a normal distribution.
+We fitted a power law in the form of